ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

 ??? question "**Difference between Environment and Task**"
     A lot of different simulator implementations interchange the terminologies.
 In our case, we view the environment as the components that define the robot, it's physics surroundings, i.e., the assets near the robot, the parameters of the physics engine that detemine how the various entities in the simulation world interact with one another, and how sensors perceive the data via the sensor parameters.

-    The task on the other hand is an interpretation of the simulation world and the information provided by / collected from it to reach a particular goal that is deired by the user.
+    The task on the other hand is an interpretation of the simulation world and the information provided by / collected from it to reach a particular goal that is desired by the user.
 The same environment can be used to train multiple tasks and the tasks can be changed without changing an environment definition.

     For example, an empty environment with a quadrotor can be used to train a position setpoint task, or a trajectory tracking task.
 An environment with a set of obstacles can be used to train a policy that can either navigate through the obstacles or perch on a specific asset in the environment.
 The task is the interpretation of the environment data for the RL algorithm to learn the desired behavior.

-    To relate it with a familiar environment from the OpenAI Gym suite of tasks, an "environment" in our case could refer to a CartPole world with the dynamics of the CartPole, however a "task" in our case would allow the same cartpole to be controlled to balance the pole upright, or to keep swinging the pole at a given angular rate or to have the endpoint of the pole at a given location in the environment.
+    To relate it with a familiar environment from the OpenAI Gym suite of tasks, an "environment" in our case could refer to a CartPole world with its associated dynamics, however a "task" in our case would allow the same cartpole to be controlled to balance the pole upright, or to keep swinging the pole at a given angular rate or to have the endpoint of the pole at a given location in the environment.
 All of which require different formulation of rewards and observations for the RL algorithm to learn the desired behavior.

 ## Robots